 We see many orphaned children before us who are in very great need of friends like you.
-In this amazing yet fleeting gift of life, we are blessed so we can care for others such as orphans.
+In this amazing yet fleeting gift of life, we are blessed so we can care for others in need such as orphans.
 Almost every week we have orphanage directors urgently calling us because they don’t have food.
+It shouldn’t be this way and we are working to make a difference.
 Please join us.

 Your choice can bring hope and comfort to orphans who are genuinely struggling.
 You can give them a home with love, and a future with promise.
 For an orphan with no one to take them in, your kindness and decision to help, can make all the difference.